hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/Anaconda.md

 ```
 This should also be used in your batch submission scripts when working with conda environments.

+### conda environments
+By default conda environments are located into the `$HOME/.conda` directory.
+This can be changed using `$CONDA_ENVS_PATH`.
+This variable is set in the Workspace module.
+Which enables you to share conda environments.

 ## Move / Migration of conda environments
 If conda environments need to be transfered on the system, e.g. from `$HOME` to `$WORKSPACE` you can use the `conda pack` (see official [conda pack documentation](https://conda.github.io/conda-pack/)).